flipacholas/Architecture-of-consoles/articles/gamecube.md

 {{< float_group >}}

 {{< float_block >}}
-  {{< linked_img src="cpu_features.png" alt="Construction of Gecko" >}}
+  {{< linked_img src="cpu/cpu_features.png" alt="Construction of Gekko" >}}
-  <figcaption class="caption">Construction of Gecko</figcaption>
+  <figcaption class="caption">Construction of Gekko</figcaption>
 {{< /float_block >}}

 {{% inner_markdown %}}
 A promising candidate seems to be IBM: Apart from their famous work on mainframes, they recently allied with Motorola and Apple to create a CPU powerful enough to compete with Intel's ruling in the PC market.
 The resulting product is a series of processors carrying the name **PowerPC**, which were selected to *power* 99% of Apple's Macintoshes and some embedded systems.

 Fast forward, Nintendo required something powerful but cheap, so in order to comply with those red lines, IBM grabbed one of its past designs, the *PowerPC 750CXe* (found on the late iMac G3, known as the *Early-Summer 2001*), and beefed it up with capabilities that would please game developers.
-The result was the **PowerPC Gecko** and runs at **486 MHz**.
+The result was the **PowerPC Gekko** and runs at **486 MHz**.
 {{% /inner_markdown %}}

 {{< /float_group >}}

 #### Features

-Let's find out what makes Gecko so special, and to do that we need to first have to look at the offerings of the 750CXe:
+Let's find out what makes Gekko so special, and to do that we need to first have to look at the offerings of the 750CXe:

 - **PowerPC ISA**: Without going into much detail, it's *another* 32-bit RISC instruction set.
 The 750CXe implements the v1.10 specification.
 - **Super-scalar**: More than one instruction can now be executed in each stage of the pipeline.
 - **Out-of-order execution**: The CPU can re-order the sequence of instructions to keep all of its units working, thus increasing efficiency and performance.
 - **Two Integer Units**: Combined with super-scalar and out-of-order, it basically increments the number of integer operations done per unit of time.
-- External **64-bit data bus**: While the ISA can fit in a 32-bit bus, we still need to move other longer types (explained in the next paragraph) without hitting performance penalties.
+- External **64-bit data bus**: While the ISA can fit in a 32-bit bus, we still need to move other longer types (explained in the next section) without hitting performance penalties.
-- **Integrated 7-stage FPU** with 32-bit and 64-bit registers: Accelerates operations with floats and doubles.
-It's pipelined so up to seven FPU instructions can be queued in parallel.
+- **Integrated FPU** with 32-bit and 64-bit registers: Accelerates operations with floats and doubles.
+- **Four-stage pipeline (with bonus)**: [Here]({{< ref "game-boy-advance#cpu" >}}) is a previous introduction to instruction pipelining.
+In the 750CXe, FPU operations are divided into three more stages (7 stages in total) while load-store operations are dividided into two (5 stages in total).
+  - All in all, this increments the instruction throughput without [getting out of hand]({{< ref "xbox#tab-1-3-the-microarchitecture" >}}).

 Additionally and due to its RISC nature, this CPU also includes dedicated units to speed up specific computations: